 Conventional loans are the most popular loan type.
 These are loans that are not offered by the federal government (like FHA or USDA loans).
 Instead, conventional loans are available only through private lenders such as banks or mortgage companies like Ruoff Mortgage.
 The ideal borrower has good credit and has plenty of money for a down payment.

-Your conventional loan usually requires a 20% down payment.
-This means you have instant equity in your home as soon as you sign at the closing table.
+A conventional loan can be achieved with as little as a 3% down payment.
+However, if you put 20% down, as is common with a conventional loan, you will have instant equity in you home as soon as you sign at the closing table.
 This will benefit you in the long run if you refinance or sell your home.

 A conventional loan is much more straight-forward than a government-backed loan.
 There are less requirements during the underwriting process which allows for a quick closing.
 At Ruoff Mortgage, it is about 17 days!

 A conventional loan is attractive to sellers because it means you have good financial health.
 Sellers will often choose borrowers with a conventional loan over a government loan since the process is much simpler.

 Ruoff's mobile app, Loan Butler, can help you receive your pre-approval letter quickly.
 Plus, you can upload all required documents straight into the app to save you time and energy.

 Lock in your mortgage rate early and stay in the loop.
 Your Ruoff Mortgage Loan Officer will keep you and your agent updated every step of the way with our Milestone Updates.

 Thanks to Ruoff's Digital Closing Experience, you'll only spend 10 minutes with your loan officer and agent finalizing the purchase at closing.

 A fixed rate means your principal and interest payment will not change during the fixed period, but an adjustable rate means your principal and interest payment could increase or decrease depending on market interest rates.